ddella/Kubernetes-Cluster/06-k8s-API-LB7.md

 ```

 ## Copy the certificate and private key
 I generated the certificate and private key on the `k8smaster1` node.
-I needed to copy the certificate and private key to the load balancer `k8sapi`. **You might not need to do this!**
+I needed to copy the certificate and private key to the load balancer `k8sapi`. **You might not need to do this** depending of where you generated the client certificate.
 ```sh
 scp k8sapiclient.{crt,key} daniel@k8sapi:/home/daniel/certs/.
 ```